Stevelion/HasteCustomItemLib/README.md

     {
         new AddVariable_Effect { amount = 50f, variableType = VariableType.Damage } // Deal 50 damage to the player when triggered
     },
-    stats: ItemFactory.NewPlayerStats(maxHealth: new PlayerStat { multiplier = 2.5f }) // Give the player +150% max health when they have this
+    stats: ItemFactory.CreatePlayerStats(maxHealth: new PlayerStat { multiplier = 2.5f }) // Give the player +150% max health when they have this
 );
 ```